iTzVoko/hello-android-sample/README.md

 # Hello Android Sample
-A simple Hello World Android Project that you can try to build and run.
+A simple (testing) Hello World Android Project that you can try to build and run.